-properties of such circuits we are able to control the phase transition and generally extract the coherence requirements for obtaining a finite channel capacity.
-The hybrid circuit channels previously studied [30-50] are composed of a sequence of random local unitaries and measurements which compete to drive the phase transition in channel capacity and entanglement properties.
-While the transition was first observed in the scaling properties of entanglement [31-34], the manifestation of the transition in terms of channel capacity allows us to investigate the information game shown in Fig. 1.
+The hybrid circuit channels previously studied [31-71] are composed of a sequence of random local unitaries and measurements which compete to drive the phase transition in the channel capacity and entanglement properties.
+While the transition was first observed in the scaling properties of entanglement [32-35], the manifestation of the transition in terms of channel capacity allows us to investigate the information game shown in Fig. 1.
 In this game, an agent Alice, having access to a set of qubits and a limited set of local unitary operations, attempts to protect a quantum diary (i.e. an arbitrary quantum state) from Eve who attempts to destroy it with the application of quantum measurements (for which Alice can record the outcomes of).
+Alice wins, if at the end of the game there is a finite quantum channel capacity and she is able to recover her diary, while she looses when the channel capacity is zero.